 We’ve become quite good at envisioning greatness for organizations if we were the ones in charge.

-There is two mistakes with this.
+There are two mistakes with this.

 First, when it comes to bureaucratic organizations, no one is in charge.